 Fun fact – my mom says synchronized swimmers back in the fifties used gelatin in their hair to keep the style!

-Normally my hair needs a lot of styling cream as it is so dry and crazy (it’s super thick, coarse and very curly).
+Normally my hair needs a lot of styling cream as it is so dry and crazy (it's super thick, coarse, and very curly).
 I was surprised as the light hold actually worked for me!
 I found the medium hold is best, though, for my hair, as it lasted for several days.
-The strong hold is really strong and a bit crunchy for my taste.
-I found that it is crunchy when drying, but soft once it’s totally dry.
+The stronghold is really strong and a bit crunchy for my taste.
+I found that it is crunchy when drying, but soft once it's totally dry.

-DIY Natural Hair Gel with Gelatin
+DIY Natural Gelatin Hair Gel – Frugal and Easy!

 - Light hold: 1/2 tsp. grassfed gelatin

 - Medium hold: 3/4 tsp. grassfed gelatin